 - Reference to the Conceptual Framework (Amendment to PFRS 3, Business Combinations).
-The amendments are as follows: - o updated PFRS 3 so that it now refers to the 2018 Conceptual Framework; - added a requirement that for transactions and other events within the scope of PAS 37 or IFRIC 21, Levies, an acquirer applies PAS 37 or IFRIC 21 instead of the Conceptual Framework to identify the liabilities it has assumed in a business combination; and - o added an explicit statement that an acquirer does not recognize contingent assets acquired in a business combination.
+The amendments: - o updated PFRS 3 so that it now refers to the 2018 Conceptual Framework; - added a requirement that, for transactions and other events within the scope of PAS 37 or IFRIC 21, Levies, an acquirer applies PAS 37 or IFRIC 21 instead of the o added an explicit statement that an acquirer does not recognize contingent assets acquired in a business combination.